stefantruehl/databases-lab-environment/README.md

 chmod 777 exchange-folder
 ````

-In Windows you do that by executing:

 ### Exchanging Files

 In the folder structure of this repository you find a folder called **exchange-folder**.
 Files in this folder can be accessed from both, the host and the pgAdmin container.

-If you want to store a SQL-Script in pgAdmin and access ist from the host, please save it as a file in the exchange folder.
+If you want to store a SQL-script in pgAdmin's query tool and access ist from the host, please save it as a file in the exchange folder.
 This is done by clicking the save butten in the query tool.
 See screenshot:
 ![Query Tool - Save Button](doc/query-tool.png)